GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 - a context identifier (e.g. `core` or `kms`)
 - an arbitrary identifier used to distinguish similar resources (e.g. `0`, `1`)

-Tokens are joined by a `-` character, which makes it easy to visually separate the individual tokens, and allows to programmatically split them in billing exports to derive initial high-level groupings for cost attribution.
+Tokens are joined by a `-` character, making it easy to separate the individual tokens visually, and to programmatically split them in billing exports to derive initial high-level groupings for cost attribution.

-The convention is used in its full form only for specific resources which have globally unique names (projects, GCS buckets), other resources adopt a shorter version for legibility, as the full context can always be derived from their project.
+The convention is used in its full form only for specific resources with globally unique names (projects, GCS buckets).
+Other resources adopt a shorter version for legibility, as the full context can always be derived from their project.

-The [Customizations](#names-and-naming-convention) section on names below explains how to configure tokens, or how to implement a different naming convention.
+The [Customizations](#names-and-naming-convention) section on names below explains how to configure tokens, or implement a different naming convention.

 ## How to run this stage

-This stage has very simple initial requirements, as it is designed to work on newly created GCP organizations.
+This stage has straightforward initial requirements, as it is designed to work on newly created GCP organizations.
 Four steps are needed to bring up this stage:

 - an Organization Admin self-assigns the required roles listed below
 - the same administrator runs the first `init/apply` sequence passing a special variable to `apply`
 - the providers configuration file is derived from the Terraform output or linked from the generated file
-- a second `init` is run to migrate state, and from then on the stage is run via impersonation
+- a second `init` is run to migrate state, and from then on, the stage is run via impersonation

 ### Prerequisites

 The roles that the Organization Admin used in the first `apply` needs to self-grant are:

 - Billing Account Administrator (`roles/billing.admin`)
-  either on the org (if the billing account has been moved to the org) or on the billing account
+  either on the organization or the billing account (see the following section for details)
 - Logging Admin (`roles/logging.admin`)
 - Organization Role Administrator (`roles/iam.organizationRoleAdmin`)
 - Organization Administrator (`roles/resourcemanager.organizationAdmin`)